-Stop the OpenERP server as well as Web Server (if present).
+Stop the OpenERP server as well as the Web Server (if present).

-From a Command-Line Prompt, start the server executable manually (call directly the executable you located above), with the following parameters, to trigger an update of all module data and views in the database, based on the new source files (include your usual startup parameters, if any, and replace DB_NAME with the name of the OpenERP database you wish to update):openerp-server.exe -d DB_NAME -u all
+Start the server manually (directly call the executable you located above), with the following additional parameters, to trigger an update of all module data and views in the database, based on the new source files (include your usual startup parameters, if any, and replace DB_NAME with the name of the OpenERP database you wish to update):openerp-server.py -d DB_NAME -u all

-Let the server complete its startup (watch the log file for the final message that says OpenERP server is running, waiting for connections or wait until you can connect to that database with a GTK client), then stop the server using the CTRL-C key combination and repeat previous step for each database on this OpenERP installation (any database not updated will use the latest business logic but might have errors or missing improvements in the views until you update it using this procedure)
+Let the server complete its startup (watch the log for the final message that says OpenERP server is running, waiting for connections or wait until you can connect to that database with a GTK client), then stop the server with Ctrl+C and repeat the previous step for each database on this OpenERP installation (any database not updated will use the latest business logic but might have errors or missing improvements in the views until you update it using this procedure).

-Stop the server again with CTRL-C and restart it normally as a service.
+Stop the server again with Ctrl+C and restart it normally (no extra parameters anymore).

 Start the Web Server if present.

-You can now proceed with the update of the GTK clients, which can be done separately by simply reinstalling the latest version over the previous one.
+You can now proceed with the update of the GTK clients, by simply reinstalling the latest version over the previous one.

-As an alternative to restarting the server in update mode for each database, as described above, you may try to start the server normally after installing the new version, and then connect to each database as the Administrator user, open the list of Modules and manually trigger an update of the base module.
+As an alternative to restarting the server in update mode for each database, as described above, you may try to start the server normally, and then connect to each database as the Administrator user, open the list of modules and manually trigger an update of the base module.
 Because all modules depend on base they will be updated too.
-However this requires the Administrator password of each database and may not work for some updates, specificaly when the update prevents you from logging into the system.
+However this requires the Administrator password of each database and may not work for some updates, specifically when the update prevents you from logging into the system.